FPI projections show big trouble for Big 12

 Plenty will hinge on Ohio State and Auburn this season.

-Using our average adjusted game leverage metric, we can already pick out the most important games for the Playoff race heading into the season.
-All six of the top games feature the Buckeyes or the Tigers, headlined by Ohio State vs. Penn State in Week 5 in the No. 1 spot.
+Using our average adjusted game leverage metric, we can already pick out the most important games for the playoff race heading into the season.
+All six of the top games feature the Buckeyes or the Tigers, headlined by Ohio State versus Penn State in Week 5 in the No. 1 spot.

-Although this season might not have as high-profile of an opening week showdown as Florida State vs. Alabama last season, we can see from the list below that there are two key games in that first week's slate: Auburn vs. Washington and Notre Dame vs. Michigan.
+Although this season might not have as high-profile of an opening week showdown as Florida State versus Alabama last season, we can see from the list below that there are two key games in that first week's slate: Auburn versus Washington and Notre Dame versus Michigan.

 Tough start for Chip Kelly?

 UCLA's newest head coach walked into the toughest schedule in the FBS, according to FPI.
 On top of missing the worst team in the Pac-12 (Oregon State), the Bruins have to go to Norman to take on Oklahoma.
 Partially as a result of that difficult schedule, FPI gives UCLA only a 37 percent chance for six or more wins (and, therefore, bowl eligibility) in Kelly's first season.
-Coincidentally, Kelly's old college team -- Oregon -- has the easiest strength of schedule among Power 5 schools.
+Coincidentally, Kelly's previous college team -- Oregon -- has the easiest strength of schedule among Power 5 schools.

 Matt Morris contributed to this story.